GrimOutlook/klv-uas/README.md

-# uas-klv-reader
+# klv-reader

-Used for reading and parsing KLV data from Transport Stream payload data.
+A simple parser for extracting KLV data from transport stream packet payloads.
 Typically used in tandem with [ts-reader](https://github.com/GrimOutlook/ts-reader).

 ---